cvanelteren/CoughsAndEdges/part2_edge_dynamics/readme.md

 # Instructions for implementing edge dynamics in the SIR model using Mesa

-## Exercuse: Improving Our Infection Spreading Model
+## Exercise: Improving Our Infection Spreading Model
 ### Setup

 1. **Import necessary modules (including your base SIR model):**